 How the Test is Performed

-A sample of inactivated (unable to cause infection) leprosy-causing bacteria is injected just under the skin, often on the forearm, so that a small lump pushes the skin up.
+A sample of inactive (cannot cause infection) leprosy-causing bacteria is injected just under the skin, often on the forearm, so that a small lump pushes the skin up.
 The lump indicates that the antigen has been injected at the correct depth.

 The injection site is labeled and examined 3 days, and again 28 days later to see if there is a reaction.